Summer Options: What’s Best for Your Child?

 Conventional wisdom might suggest that Allison opt for the remedial experience and postpone drama for another summer.
 But Allison’s mom understands that her daughter needs time off from the hard work of school.
 Allison has, in fact, had a difficult year and is discouraged.

-Find summer programs that align with his or her strengths and interests.
+Find summer programs that align with their strengths and interests.
 Summer is the perfect time to provide students with the following types of experiences:

 In short, summer is a time for re-creation.
-Let your child have a stress-free opportunity to find success and build an “I can” attitude to arm her for returning to school in September.
+Let your child have a stress-free opportunity to find success and build an “I can” attitude to arm them for returning to school in September.

 The author is the Chancellor of the Bridges Graduate School for Cognitive Diversity in Education and Co-Director of the 2e Center for Research and Professional Development at Bridges Academy.
-She is the author of many publications including To Be Gifted and Learning Disabled, and a member of the Smart Kids with LD Professional Advisory Board.
+She is the author of many publications, including To Be Gifted and Learning Disabled.